 The point of this graphic is clear.
 People are using their phones more intimately than before.
 This means that they are searching for things that contain the words, near me, for me, and by my.

-In this article I am going to show you how you can use Google AdWords to take advantage of this new trend.
+In this article, I am going to show you how you can use Google Ads to take advantage of this new trend.

 Typically when people talk about local marketing, SEO comes to mind.
 This post doesn't cover anything that has to do with SEO.
 If you are looking for that, then you should check out this article on local SEO.